 OS X Mavericks: Share your screen

-You can let others view your screen and control your Mac.
-While your screen is shared with another Mac, a user of the other Mac sees what’s on your screen and can open, move, and close files and windows, open apps, and even restart your Mac.
+You can let others view your computer screen on their own Mac.
+While your screen is being shared, the user of the other Mac sees what’s on your screen and can open, move, and close files and windows, open apps, and even restart your Mac.

 - Open Sharing preferences if it isn’t already open (choose Apple menu > System Preferences, then click Sharing).

 - Select the Screen Sharing checkbox.